Xilinx/Vitis_Libraries/vision/L1/README.md

 ## Level 1: HLS Functions and Modules

 The Level 1 APIs are presented as HLS C++ classes and functions.
+These APIs mostly match their [OpenCV](https://docs.opencv.org/4.4.0/d7/dbd/group__imgproc.html) counterparts.

-This level of API is mainly provide for hardware-savvy HLS developers.
-The API description and design details of these modules can be found in Vitis Vision User Guide.
+The API description and design details of these modules can be found in [Vitis Vision User Guide]([Vitis Vision documentation](https://xilinx.github.io/Vitis_Libraries/vision/2022.1/index.html)).

 'examples' folder contains the testbench and accel C++ files that demonstrate the call of Vitis Vision functions in HLS flow.